Bhuvanesh-F/Web-project/README.md

 ### 4.4 Security Implementation

-Security was treated as a first-class concern throughout the implementation, directly addressing the project brief's requirements:
+Security was treated as a first-class concern throughout the implementation, directly addressing all threats identified in the project brief:

 | Threat | Mitigation Implemented |
 |---|---|